 There was a time when link building was completely separate from content creation and on-page optimization.
 But those days are over.
 If your SEO specialist tells you he can get backlinks before working on great content, run!

 I don’t want to scare you, but looking for backlinks before getting your marketing in order is going to cost you time, money, and (notably) search rank because of Google’s penalties.

 I read hundreds of backlinking guides in researching this piece, and I cannot tell you how much bad advice is out there, even from articles published this year.
 Dozens of posts recommend doing stuff that will either lead directly to penalties, very low-authority backlinks, or - at best - nothing.

 Ok, maybe I do want to scare you a little, but it’s for your own good!

 I also found a ton of guides boasting “101 Link-Building Techniques,” which is a joke.
 Of those 101 tips, you might find 5 or 10 that are actually actionable, safe, and could lead to real results.

-This guide provides a clear, actionable, and measurable approach to link-building by:
+This 6th chapter of our efficient SEO guide provides a clear, actionable, and measurable approach to link-building by:

 - Explaining the minimum requirements for getting backlinks with the latest Google updates.